Furure-Forge-Lab/.github/profile/README.md

 🎉Ah, you've finally found us~

-🔭 We're currently working on a rocket project.
-Our feature is to make a highly integrated platform of rocket desinging, producing, testing and lunching, all in only one platform and easy to use also for proforssonal use.
+🔭 We're currently working on a big project, called "Future Forge Application".
+Our feature is to make a highly integrated platform of product desinging, producing, testing, managing and updating easily, all in only one platform and easy to team use also proforssonal use.
+For team use, it is also very easy to communicate from one department to another.

-👯 We're looking to collaborate on the rocket project of us.
+👯 We're looking to collaborate on the "Future Forge Application" project of us.

-📫 Anyone can contact me on owner's personal email : caisufan@hotmail.com, Name : MTANG
+📫 Anyone can contact the owner on his personal email : caisufan@hotmail.com, Name : MTANG

 We're waiting for you to working with us!
 So, just come and join us, join Future Forge Lab!